JonHarris228/MatEngine/README.md

 # MatEngine

-MatEngine is opensource framework of hit-boxes and collision, that based on matrices
+MatEngine is opensource library of hit-boxes and collision, that based on matrices

 ## Installation

 **MinGW:**

 1. Clone project / Download ZIP on your PC
-2. Find folder "minGW" and move folder`s content to your MinGW directory with replacement in the destination
+2. Find folder "minGW" and move folder\`s content to your MinGW directory with replacement in the destination